bkesterbyld/maroon-potato/src/pages/faq.md

-          With Above's approach, you can architect standard, edge, parallel and in-memory processing in the right ratios for your use case and budget—we turn frontend developers into backend wizards.
+          With Above's approach, you can architect standard, edge, parallel and in-memory processing in the right ratios for your use case and budget.
       - title: How does the logic work?
 Can I code my own?
         content: >-
           Above's no code logic is based in large part on [control-flow